Website by Waving Moose Communications

 Feedback from T3 Facilitator : Kathy

-Over the years parenting workers have also found Take 3 indispensable for working on a one-to-one basis with parents.
+Over the years parenting workers have also found Take 3 indispensable for working on a one-to-one basis with parents, not least in times of pandemic.
 See video on the right.

 Often those parents who are not able to attend a group have additional emotional challenges in their lives and the in-depth ‘Notes for Facilitators’ in the Take 3 pack can aid practitioners’ understanding of complex family relationships.
 Also the material in Part 2 of the pack can be a useful resource for both worker and parents.
 For example, the session Being assertive, especially with professionals can be used to coach a parent who is worried about attending a series of difficult meetings with a variety of agencies, or the session In ‘step’ - living in a ‘joined up’ family, can provide tools to help a parent with step-parenting issues.